 The announcement comes one day after the governor called back lawmakers for a special session on Jan.
 8 to take up legislation that would set a 2016 special election to replace Topinka long term.

 “The people should elect a successor to Judy Baar Topinka as soon as possible,” Quinn said at the news conference.
+“I truly believe that’s what Judy would want.
+That the people make the selection to fill out her term.
+And in the meantime we have to deal with this issue immediately.”

 Quinn said he chose Stermer as someone who could work well with the current staff in the comptroller’s office.
 Topinka’s chief of staff, Nancy Kimme, will remain in her job.
+When asked if he didn’t choose Kimme, a part of Rauner’s transition team, merely because she was Rauner’s pick, Quinn dismissed the notion and said he chose Stermer as a show of bipartisanship.

 “The only route to enact a special election for a statewide officeholder that is absolutely consistent with the constitution is passing a constitutional amendment,” Rauner spokesman Mike Schrimpf said.
 “Additionally, any major change like this should apply to all future vacancies and be carefully and thoughtfully discussed — not rushed through in a last-minute special session that would look overtly political.”